luau-lang/rfcs/docs/syntax-key-destructuring.md

 local aliased = t.real
 ```

-This helps support mutliple assignments on the same name:
+This helps support multiple assignments on the same name:
 ```lua
 local { .name as nameA } = getObject(a)
 local { .name as nameB } = getObject(b)